sistemaon/pinescript/ideas/README.md

 ---

 #### Randoms
+> Have strategy for trend following and another for volatility.

 > Limit burner 14% stocks, 27% cryptos.

 > To define a longer stop loss, if price break uptrend moving average, fetch the last 1-2-3 price pattern buy.